louiswicker/MPAS_Diagnostic_Tools/README.md

 # MPAS Tool: Lou's Quick Gridder
-##------------------------------
+#------------------------------

 mpas_lqg.py is a command line tool to quickly interpolate 2D/3D fields associated with the MPAS grid onto a quadralateral grid and writes out the fields to a new netCDF4 file.

-It is a lightweight interpolator written in Python.
-A more complete systemn is in Larissa Reames's MPASSIT solution.
+MPAS_LQG is a lightweight interpolator written in Python.
+A more complete converter is in Larissa Reames's MPASSIT solution.
 See https://github.com/LarissaReames-NOAA/MPASSIT

-MPASSIT converts an MPAS history file to appear like a WRF history file, so that standard tools can be used (like UPP).
+* **MPASSIT** converts an MPAS history file to appear like a WRF history file, so that standard tools can be used (like UPP).

+* **MPAS_LQG** was originally built to regrid MPAS planer output from idealized runs.
+The ability to regrid from a real data MPAS run was added to examine output files from DART which have no geographic information.

 **USAGE:** mpas_lqg.py [-h] [-i IN_GRID_FILE] [-d IN_DATA_FILE] [-o OUTFILE] [--nearest]